What is lava haze? A look at Hawaii's latest volcanic hazard

 WHO NEEDS TO BE CONCERNED ABOUT IT?

-Mostly people who are on the coast, either on land or in boats just offshore.
+Mostly people who are near the lava entry on the southern coast, either on land or in boats just offshore.
 Where the plume wafts depends heavily on wind direction and speed.

 The gas clouds initially appear on the shoreline, but trade winds on Sunday carried plumes about 15 miles (24 kilometers) to the southwest.
 The cloud was offshore, running parallel to the coast.